 You can find out a lot about a college baseball program, school, or coach with quality online research.
 Roster, records, opinions, facilities, travel schedules, majors, coaching philosophies, literally everything you want to know is likely online.
 Researching programs and schools is one of the most important steps in the recruiting process and you should leave no stone unturned.
 Read this for more information on what you should be looking up and tips for how to find it and use this checklist to keep track of what you’ve found out.

 We’ve already talked extensively about why you shouldn’t believe the myth that creating exposure needs to be expensive.
 Technology has made it easier than ever for you to showcase your skills in a way that can get college coaches interested in following up (see Social Media above!).
 A well-crafted email with a link to video or using social media to post a skills video is free and can be just as useful in getting a coach interested as an expensive showcase event or tournament.
-This article has everything you need to know about recruiting videos, including what college coaches want to see on your skills video and how you can make a cheap, effective video on your own.
+This article has everything you need to know about recruiting videos, including what college coaches want to see on your skills video and access to a free online course that will teach you how you can make a cheap, effective video on your own.

 Networking isn’t just for adults.
 In fact, in this article we talk about how networking is a secret weapon in the recruiting process and most people are using their network as well as they could.
 The baseball world is small and people you know likely have connections that could help you at least get a conversation started.
 If not, join Twitter Chats, connect with coaches, and market yourself.
 You never know who will be looking at your stuff or provide you with a timely retweet of your skills video and more.